FilipM13/PolVol/README.md

 # Platform Concept

 The initial idea of this platform was to measure how volatile are political opinions of public individuals (hence the name PolVol).
 The main goal for me was to give it a meaning, motivating myself to make progress in the first phase of development (it worked).
 While the political theme adds context, the main goal of this project was to build and deploy a complex full-stack application.
-Below you will find description of main features of the app (maybe not up to date, so I recomend launching the app).
+Below you will find description of main features of the app (maybe not up to date, so I recommend launching the app).

 ## Main Features / Components